5 Tips to Enhance Black and White Portrait Photography

 2. Use different expressions:

-Like the eyes, your subject’s expressions can become prominent in your black and white portraits.
+Like the eyes, your subject’s expressions can become prominent in your black-and-white portraits.
 You can take advantage of different expressions of your subject in the portrait.

 Use different expressions

-You can prepare a list of different words and ask the subject to read it while you shoot.
+You can prepare a list of words and ask the subject to read it while you shoot.

 3. Focus on lighting: